 Today we are recognizing National Healthcare Decisions Day, intended to empower and inspire people to prepare or review their advance directives.
 An advance directive, sometimes called a living will, is a legal document that outlines your health care preferences in the event that you become unable to make or communicate those choices.
 As part of the document, you choose a person, your “health care agent,” who will advocate for you during times when you so not have decision-making capacity.
-We frequently receive questions about advance care planning and Act 39 (Medical Aid in Dying) in the context of dementia or severe cognitive decline.
-People ask us whether they can direct the use of medical aid in dying in advance, specifically in the case of dementia.
-The short answer is no. However there are steps you can take to help avoid prolonged life with severe dementia.

 0 Comments